visual-layer/fastdup/RUN.md

         work_dir (str): Working directory for saving intermediate results and outputs.

+	test_dir (str): Optional path for test data.
+When given similarity of train and test images is compared (vs. train/train or test/test which are not performed).

         compute (str): Compute type [cpu|gpu] default is cpu.

         verbose (boolean): Verbosity.
 Default is False.